harlleybastos/wefit-challenges/wefit-test-02/README.md

 A E-commerce website created for succed on challenge of WeFit company.

+All data rendered on the website is mocked by using Next.js so as soon as you do "yarn dev" you will see instand data for that reason.

 ## :sparkles: Features

 :heavy_check_mark: Add and Remove Items of Shopping Cart;\